olulesi/project-2/README.md

 ```

-On the detailed show page we then had to request for more information of a single meal which will show the ingredients, categories and instructions which we wanted to show on the page.
-Using the MealDb and axios request.
+On the detailed show page we then chose to show the ingredients, categories and instructions as well as the name and image using the MealDb and axios request.

 ```
 function MealShow() {